 PROCEDURE EMR EMT CRT PM

 VALSALVA MANEUVER so so

 Apnea Monitors so so so

-Arterial Lines and Cardiac Sheaths - -
+Arterial Lines and Cardiac Sheaths -

-Chemotherapy Administration/Drip -
+Chemotherapy Administration/Drip - - -

-Chest tubes on suction -
+Chest tubes on suction - - -

 Chest tubes off suction - so so

 Colostomy Bag so so so

-External Orthopedic Fixators - so so so
+External Orthopedic Fixators so so so

-Foley Catheter so so so
+Foley Catheter or external urinary catheter so so so

-Foley Catheter with Irrigation - so so so
+Foley Catheter with Continuous Bladder Irrigation - so so

-Gastrostomy and Jejunal Feeding Tubes (Non-infusing) - so so so
+Gastrostomy and Jejunal Feeding Tubes (Non-infusing) so so so

-HALO Cervical Immobilization - so SO so
+HALO Cervical Immobilization so so so

 IABP InterAortic Balloon Pump -

-lleostomy Tube (Non-infusing) - so so so
+Ileostomy Tube (Non-infusing) so so so

 iStat - REA

-PICC-peripherally inserted central catheter or - so so so
+PICC - peripherally inserted central catheter or CVA - central venous access line, capped only - so so so

-CVA-central venous access line, capped only

-PICC-peripherally inserted central catheter or so so

-CVA-central venous access line, subclavian/femoral or

-internal jugular may be monitored if fluid/medication being

-administered meets protocol.
-The ALS clinician may

-access the line in a life-threatening emergency.
+PICC - peripherally inserted central catheter or CVA - central venous access line, subclavian/femoral or internal jugular may be monitored if fluid/medication being administered meets protocol.
+The ALS clinician may access the line in a lifethreatening emergency. - - so so

-Intraventricular/Intracranial Monitor - - -
+Intraventricular/Intracranial Monitor

-Left Ventricular Assist Device (LVAD) Scene (BLS & ALS) so so so
+Left Ventricular Assist Device (LVAD) Scene (BLS & ALS) SO SO so

-Left Ventricular Assist Device (LVAD) Interfacility -
+Left Ventricular Assist Device (LVAD) Interfacility - -

-Nasogastric and Orogastric Tubes so so so
+Nasogastric and Orogastric Tubes (Existing and Capped) so so so

-(Existing, Non-infusing, or Capped)
+Nasogastric and Orogastric Tubes (On Continuous Suction) so so

-Nephrostomy Tubes - so SO so
+Nephrostomy Tubes so so so

 Peak Expiratory Flow Meter - so so

 Pelvic Binder Device OSP OSP OSP OSP

 Portable Outpatient Fixed Medication Pump/PCA Pump so so so

-Peritoneal Dialysis (Non-active, Capped) - so so so
+Peritoneal Dialysis (Non-active, Capped) so so so

 Physical Restraint so so so

-Sengstaken-Blakemore Tube - - -
+Sengstaken-Blakemore Tube -

 Suprapubic Catheter so so so

-Surgical Drains so SO so
+Surgical Drains so so so

-Swan-Ganz - - - -
+Swan-Ganz

 Tracheostomy (Existing) so so so

-Transtracheal O 2 (Outpatient/Existing) so so so
+Transtracheal O 2 (Outpatient/Existing) - so so so

-Transvenous Pacemaker (Temporary Transvenous) - -
+Transvenous Pacemaker (Temporary Transvenous) - - - -

-Ventilators (Acute, Chronic, Scene) - OSP
+Ventilators (Acute, Chronic, Scene) - - OSP

 Ventricular Peritoneal Shunt - so so so

-Wound Vacuum Device - so so so
+Wound Vacuum Device so so so